someguy171/welcome/guide.md

 Taskbar | The bar at the bottom.
 In the centre are the pinned apps.
 Pin apps by dragging them from File Explorer or the Desktop straight on top of the Taskbar.
 Start Menu | Access the Start Menu by pressing the Windows icon on the left of taskbar, where you can search for programs and files.
 Notification centre | View your internet settings, time/date, and notifications on the right of the taskbar.
+Auto-scroll | Middle-click to enable auto-scroll; move your mouse up and down to quickly glide through pages.

 If you having a gaming mouse, it could have side buttons.
 In web browsers and most apps, you can use two of these buttons to go back or forward one page.
 It can be different for every mouse, so test which ones work on your mouse.

-On most apps where you can scroll, pressing down on your scroll wheel will start using a dragging tool.
-Move your mouse up or down to very quickly glide through the page.

 ## Initial admin
 Go to Settings, Update & Security, Windows Update, and select `Check for Updates`.
 Wait for the updates to download, and restart your PC as many times as needed.